digst/cloud/design.md

 | PubOrg       | KL,SDS,FM | 1        | -   | 1.000   | 1         | Government |
 | Platform     | SIT       | 5        | +   | 1.000   | 1         | DMI, DIGST, SIT |

-[Waiting for current daily out data for existing DMI data consumers or result from PWC forecast]

 ## Problem
 Customers of SIT (ministries and their agencies) are increasingly seeking to move towards modern, cloud based platforms to improve time to market for new applications and integrations.
 SIT currently has no mature, formalised offering to meet this need.
 The problem can be describe as: